Diversity and equality networks

 - contributing to the creation of a culturally inclusive University

-Launched in 2014, LGBT Plus is an inclusive staff support network for individuals identifying as Lesbian, Gay, Bi, Trans and/or: other sexual and gender identities, such as asexual, non-binary, intersex or any others.
-This includes LGBT+ people with multiple identities and covers all staff and PGR students based anywhere in the UK or Malaysia.
-The Network is supported by LGBT Plus Allies who are led by Gemma Fitz.
+Launched in 2014, LGBTQIA+ is an inclusive staff support network for individuals identifying as Lesbian, Gay, Bi, Trans and/or: other sexual and gender identities, such as asexual, non-binary, intersex or any others.
+This includes LGBTQIA+ people with multiple identities and covers all staff and PGR students based anywhere in the UK or Malaysia.
+The Network is supported by LGBTQIA+ Allies who are led by Michael Kilmister.

-The LGBT Plus network, led by Alina Tryfonidou and Ruvi Ziegler, works closely with the Dean for Diversity and Inclusion and the Diversity and Inclusion Advisors.
+Co-led by Ruvi Ziegler and Tahlia-Rose Virdee, we work closely with the Dean for Diversity and Inclusion and the Diversity and Inclusion Advisor.

-The network hosts a series of annual events for colleagues who identify as LGBT Plus, and is involved in events for non-LGBT colleagues which aim to raise awareness of the issues affecting the LGBT Plus community.
-The Network is inclusive of people with multiple identities and works with other staff diversity networks to collaborate on areas such as gender, race and disability.
+We host a series of annual events for colleagues who identify as LGBTQIA+ and are involved in events for non-LGBTQIA+ colleagues which aim to raise awareness of issues affecting the community.
+We are inclusive of people with multiple identities and work with other staff diversity networks to collaborate on areas such as gender, race and disability.

-LGBT Plus is also working with the Harassment and HARC adviser teams to provide support and advice to staff who experience homophobic, biphobic or transphobic incidents.
-The network wishes to encourage a working environment where LGBT+ colleagues and PGR students can feel safe and confident to be themselves and perform to the best of their ability within the organisation.
+We also work with the Harassment Peer Support Network to provide support and advice to staff who experience homophobic, biphobic or transphobic incidents.
+We wish to encourage a working environment where colleagues and PGR students can feel safe and confident to be themselves and perform to the best of their ability within the organisation.
 If you want to speak to a network member about a confidential issue please contact the network co-chairs.

-Our activities contribute to Reading's ambition to embed equality and diversity across the University and we are fully supported by the Deputy Vice-Chancellor and Pro-Vice-Chancellor (Research and Innovation) Professor Parveen Yaqoob who is the University's Champion for sexual orientation and gender identity.
-We welcome suggestions at any time for LGBT Plus events and activities.
+Our activities contribute to Reading's ambition to embed equality and diversity across the University, and we welcome suggestions for events and activities at any time.
+We are fully supported by the Deputy Vice-Chancellor and Pro-Vice-Chancellor (Research and Innovation) Professor Parveen Yaqoob who is the University's Champion for sexual orientation and gender identity.

 One of our most popular initiatives is developing a network of allies across the University.
-An LGBT Plus Ally is someone who doesn't identify as LGBT+ and believes that lesbian, gay, bisexual and transgender people should experience full equality, or indeed someone who identities as L, G, B, T, or + and is an ally to others across the LGBT+ spectrum.
+An LGBTQIA+ Ally is someone who doesn't identify as LGBT+ and believes that lesbian, gay, bisexual and transgender people should experience full equality, or indeed someone who identifies as L, G, B, T, or + and is an ally to others across the LGBTQIA+ spectrum.

-If you could like to become an LGBT Plus Ally or would like to seek advice, then please contact our Lead Ally, Gemma Fitz.
+If you could like to become an LGBTQIA+ Ally or would like to seek advice, then please contact our Lead Ally, Michael Kilmister .

 You can also keep in touch with us by: